Cambodian Rice Noodle Salad

 Pickles

-• Cut daikon and carrots into thin match-like strips or shred them.
+• Cut daikon and carrots into thin match-like strips or grate them.

 • Keep 2 tbsp cooked jicama aside and add remaining jicama to the daikon and carrots.